 - Go Outside – Time spent outside may have a positive impact on your mental health!
 Some studies have shown that nature can lift your mood or lower anxiety.
 So take a minute to step outdoors and reduce your screen time!

-- Check-In!
-Ask Questions – If you know someone who may be struggling or if you don’t know, it’s important to check-in and ask!
-Everyone shows emotions differently and they may be struggling on the inside and hoping someone will reach out to help.
+- Ask Questions – If you know someone who may be struggling or if you don’t know, it’s important to check in and ask!
+Everyone shows emotions differently, and they may be struggling on the inside and hoping someone will reach out to help.

 - Help Them Connect – Help them connect with others who can support them, either through an online group or a local chapter.
 Having a support group that has felt what they are feeling or helping them find the resources they need for professional guidance can make a significant impact.

-- Follow Up and Keep Showing Up – It’s easy to check in on your friends once but it’s important to keep checking in on your friends.
+- Follow Up and Keep Showing Up – It’s easy to check in on your friends once, but it’s important to keep checking in on your friends.
 Keep the conversation going!
-Consistency can make a world of difference for someone that is struggling.
+Consistency can make a world of difference for someone who is struggling.

 Did you know your Smith Chason Student Services team is also here to help?
 They are always available to be the listening ear and can help you connect with resources in your area to support you, your education, or your health.
 Connect with them: